gbmhunter/blog/content/electronics/components/power-regulators/_index.md

   </ul>
 </td>
 <td>Uses an inductor, capacitor and switching element to reduce the input voltage.
 The alternative method to a buck converter for reducing the input voltage is a linear voltage regulator.
 Very high efficiencies in some cases due to the absence resistive power losses.</td>
-<td>{{< img src="ptma401120-dcdc-converter-module-from-ti.png" caption="The PTMA401120 DC/DC converter module from Texas Instruments.
-This can convert anything from 36 to 72V down to 12V with a 1A output."  width="160px" >}}</td>
+<td>{{% figure src="ptma401120-dcdc-converter-module-from-ti.png" caption="The PTMA401120 DC/DC converter module from Texas Instruments.
+This can convert anything from 36 to 72V down to 12V with a 1A output."  width="160px" %}}</td>
 </tr>
 <tr>
   <td>Boost Converter</td>